A3onn/mapptth/README.md

 - [ ] Create logo (maybe)

+- [ ] Use only getopt to parse arguments

+- [ ] Use regex in filters (disallowed paths, allowed paths, etc...)

 - [X] Output to file

 - [X] Add parameters to control: disallowed domains, only allowed paths and disallowed extensions